nowisesys/mindinst/README.txt

    is the unmodified except for removal of GUI calls.
 These files are _not_ the original, only the minimal set of required function have been used.

+   Unless otherwise stated, the source code is released under the license agreement in license.rtf (the Windows DDK sample license).

 ** EXIT CODES:

    The following exit code are used: